smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 **[Container Guidelines][guidelines]**

 Dependency Injection Containers can be extremely impactful to how you design your application.
 They do need to be treated with some care.
-Jimmy, has a number of great recommendations<a href="#di-note-2"><sup id="reverse-di-note-2">2</sup></a> to keep your application clean and stay out of the weeds.
+Jimmy has a number of great recommendations<a href="#di-note-2"><sup id="reverse-di-note-2">2</sup></a> to keep your application clean and stay out of the weeds.